Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Art Source covers a broad range of related subjects, from fine, decorative and commercial art, to various areas of architecture and architectural design.
+Covers a broad range of related subjects, from fine, decorative and commercial art, to various areas of architecture and architectural design.
 Providing over 600 full-text journals, more than 220 full-text books, and a collection of over 63,0000 images, it is designed for use by a diverse audience, including art scholars, artists, designers, students and general researchers.
 Art Source was developed from a merger of high-quality databases from EBSCO Publishing and H.W.
-Wilson.
+Wilson

 The following subject headings may be used to locate materials about this subject when searching in VTC Discovery Service.